15+ Things You Might Not Know

 The IB Diploma Programmes (DP) is an international qualification that is recognized globally by universities and employers.
 For DP students, success in the IB often results in advanced standing, course credit, scholarships and other admissions related benefits at many universities.
 In California, if a student completes the IB Diploma with a score of 30 or higher, the University of California system awards them with 30 quarter (20 semester) units toward their UC degree.

-Connecting and Learning with Peers from Different Racial and Socio-Economic Backgrounds
+Connecting and Learning with Peers from Different Racial, Cultural, and Socio-Economic Backgrounds

 Nine Unique College and Career Academies on Four Campuses